 Malcolm is arguably one of the most famous guitarists in the hard rock world that almost never used any kind of pedal effects.
-In fact, the only R&R icon that’s perhaps a bit more renowned for the same quirk was the late Eddie Van Halen.
+In fact, the only Rock and Roll icon that’s perhaps a bit more renowned for the same quirk is the late Eddie Van Halen.

 However, roughly a year before his passing, Malcolm was seen sporting the Pure Boost Pedal on AC/DC’s Rock or Bust touring cycle.
 Of course, he didn’t have an actual pedalboard, and he may have not even used it on more than a couple of occasions, but his long-time tech Trace revealed that he in fact did use this pedal during this tour.

 We can only assume that Malcolm was persuaded into using a boost pedal in order to add a bit more strength and grit in his tone, as AC/DC’s last tour with him was arguably much louder than usual.
 Furthermore, Moore has been around the market for just over a decade, so it’s hard to believe that they’ve had the kind of relationship Malcolm had with Marshall.

 Be it as it may, the Pure Boost pedal is simple and straightforward, which is exactly what he wanted from his tone since day one.
 It features three volume knobs and a dedicated gain knob, which allowed him to beef up his sound and volume on the fly, whenever the situation demanded him to.